Gbowker/laserbeamfoam.github.io/index.md

 # Welcome

-Welcome to the landing page of the <strong>Laser Melting Suite</strong>.
-This is a collection of solvers for OpenFOAM, which are used to solve various problems in computational fluid dynamics (CFD) and other fields.
-The solvers are designed to be easy to use and flexible, allowing users to customize them for their specific needs.
+Welcome to laserbeamFoam, an open-source collection of OpenFOAM solvers and utilities for modelling laser-based manufacturing and melting processes.
+These solvers are used in research and industry for applications such as Laser Powder Bed Fusion, selective laser melting, and laser welding.

 # What is the Laser Melting Suite?